putYourWifeOuttaWork/1.125_LIVE_STUPIDEDITS/APPLY_USER_MANAGEMENT_MIGRATION.md

 ## Migration File
 `supabase/migrations/20251109160000_user_management_and_device_pool.sql`

+**✅ UPDATED:** Migration now includes `DROP FUNCTION IF EXISTS` statements to handle conflicts with existing functions.

 ## What This Migration Does

 This migration creates the necessary database functions and policies to support: